Mō Mātou | About us

 I didn’t think people were allowed on Kapiti Island, how are there hives there?

-Our activities are structured around the conservation, biosecurity, and cultural needs that come with such a nationally and internationally important nature reserve, we’ve worked alongside DOC managing those needs for decades and will continue to do so.
+We take a Whenua First based approach to everything we do on the island.
+That means our activities are woven amongst the conservation, biosecurity, and cultural needs that come a symbiotic relationship with the land.
+This is especially important given national and international importance of Kapiti Island as a nature reserve.
+We’ve worked alongside DOC managing those needs for decades and continue to do so.

 Whānau and whenua first

 Kapiti Island Honey is a whānau run business.
 It's not going to turn any of us into millionaires but it does give us an opportunity to work together on a kaupapa promoting healthy whenua (land), healthy customers, and our own healthy wairua (spirit).
 That's why we do it!